 Apart from its satisfactory performance in innovation, Melbourne enjoys an indisputably high reputation both nationally and internationally.
-Known as Australia’s “cool kid” and “cultural capital” for offering a rich urban experience centered in art, music, theater and gastronomy, Melbourne is one of the five cities that showed the highest improvement in the Global Cities Index ranking (2017).
+Known as Australia’s “cool kid” and “cultural capital” for offering a rich urban experience centered in art, music, theater, and gastronomy, Melbourne is ranked 16th in the AT Kearney 2019 Global Cities Report.

-Leading in the human capital and personal wellbeing indicators, the city was ranked 15th among 128, predicted to make it into the top ten of the ranking next year.
+Leading in the human capital and personal wellbeing indicators, the city is predicted to make it into the top ten of the ranking next year.

-Likewise, the city had a highly positive result in the City RepTrak (2017), which attests its reputation an impressive 7th position out of 56 cities included in the study.
+Likewise, the city had a highly positive result in the 2018 City RepTrak®, which attests its reputation an impressive 12th position out of 56 cities included in the study.
 Only surpassed by Sydney nationally, Melbourne jumps to the third position for quality of living, which makes it Australia’s leader in terms of offering fulfilling life standards to its citizens.